 While some people thrive on being on their own, others need social contact.
-As communities become more fragmented and lives become busier it can be hard to have meaningful contact.
+Communities have become more fragmented and lives are busier.
+It can be hard to have meaningful contact.

 Community activities and volunteering